My French Life: The sounds of the French countryside at night

 My friend Debbie started me off thinking about the sounds of the countryside at night here in the middle of nowhere in Pas-de-Calais.
 She was, as ladies do from time to time, moaning about the snoring of her other half and the fact that she couldn’t get any sleep.

-My dog Bruno snores so loudly we have to turn the volume up if we’re watching TV and he’s in the room asleep and anyone who hears it for the first time can’t help laughing because it’s so thunderous and deep.
-The other two dogs don’t snore – Churchill has dreams that make him twitch and squeak a lot and Ella looks like sleeping beauty and is perfectly still and calm.
+My dog Bruno snores so loudly we have to turn the volume up if we’re watching TV and he’s in the room asleep.
+Anyone who hears it for the first time can’t help laughing because it’s so thunderous and deep.
+The other two dogs don’t snore.
+Churchill has dreams that make him twitch and squeak a lot.
+And Ella looks like sleeping beauty and is perfectly still and calm.

 Loulou the cat snores – it sounds like she’s blowing little bubbles and it’s really quiet sweet.
-The other two cats are quiet sleepers – ‘Enry Cooper goes into a deep sleep and nothing disturbs him, Winston the paranoid neurotic cat wakes if someone opens a door six houses away and bolts.
+The other cats are quiet sleepers.
+‘Enry Cooper goes into a deep sleep and nothing disturbs him, Winston the paranoid neurotic cat wakes if someone opens a door six houses away and bolts.

 But, back to Debbie.
 As it happens I was able to give her some advice on this matter.
 It was passed on to me by my Mum, who was a very special lady and had lots of wacky and wonderful ideas about life, sometimes she experienced things, other times she dreamed them and sometimes she just imagined them and somehow they became bits of advice!

-On the subject of snorers – she said that if my Dad snored at night, she would put a bar of soap in his mouth.
-She felt it did no harm, sometimes stopped him snoring but more than anything she felt quite happy he snored instead of angry or frustrated because the sight of him blowing bubbles in his sleep made her laugh so much.
+On the subject of snorers.
+She said that if my Dad snored at night, she would put a bar of soap in his mouth.
+She felt it did no harm, sometimes stopped him snoring but more than anything she felt quite happy he snored because the sight of him blowing bubbles in his sleep made her laugh so much.
 She said that he never knew…

 I used to have a boyfriend who was a snorer.
 He told me once that every night he dreamed he was either: